 Hours and location.
-TuTh 4:10PM-5:25PM Room TBA.
+TuTh 4:10PM-5:25PM room TBA.

 My office hours.
-Time TBA, in my office Mathematics 613.
+TBA in my office Mathematics 613.
 Feel free to stop me for quick questions right after class.
-I will also most likely be in my office right before class.

-Teaching assistant.
+Teaching assistants.
 TBA.

 Course Web Page.
 All class materials will be available on Coursework; all announcements will be made through the platform.